 Where are these types of snakes typically found?

-- The African hairy bush viper is specifically found regions of Central Africa such as the DR Congo, west Kenya and south-west Uganda.
+- The hairy African bush viper is specifically found regions of Central Africa such as the DR Congo, west Kenya and south-west Uganda.

 - To be more specific, they can be found in areas such as the Kivu and the Orientale Provinces in the DR Congo, the southeastern Ruwenzori region in Uganda and the Kakamega Forest located in western Kenya.

-What does the hairy bush viper look like?
+What does this viper look like?